sayan1999/search-by-image/README.md

 ## Description

-### A very fast reverse image search webapp in streamlit using NVIDIA's EfficientNet and Spotify's Annoy library over atleast 7000 images.
+### A very fast reverse image search webapp in streamlit using NVIDIA's EfficientNet and Facebook's Faiss library over approx 70000 images (224x224).
+(Trains turbo fast (4.30 miuntes) on 4GB GTX1650 GPU)

 Upload a picture, and AI powered by deep learning will instantly show you visually related matches.
 Explore and discover connections through the magic of image recognition.